St Mary's Church, Astbury

 St Mary's Church is an Anglican parish church in the village of Newbold Astbury, Cheshire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and its architecture has been praised by a number of writers.

 It is possible that a church was present on the site in the Saxon era, although the earliest fabric in the church is Norman.
 The present ground plan was established in the 13th and 14th centuries, from which time the church's external appearance dates, apart from a major rebuilding in the later part of the 15th century, when the range of high windows or clerestory was added.
 All styles of English Gothic architecture, are represented in the church: Early English, Decorated, and Perpendicular.
-During the civil war, a group of Roundheads stabled their horses in the church.
+During the English Civil War, a group of Roundheads stabled their horses in the church.
 In the 19th century the interior of the church was restored by George Gilbert Scott; some wall paintings were revealed, and stained glass was added.

 The church has a number of special features.
 These include its exceptionally wide nave for a village church, and its trapezoidal shape.
 The tower is separate from the body of the church, joined to it by a passage with a porch.
 There are two other porches: the three-storey west porch and the two-storey south porch.
 Inside the church are medieval fittings and furniture and many memorials.
 The churchyard contains numerous gravestones from the 17th century and five listed structures, including a canopied tomb.
 St Mary's continues to be an active church in the centre of its village.
 It provides the usual services of an Anglican church and runs a number of organisations catering for children and adults.